* At the bottom of this page, you can link to older cards going back to 2001.

 Do the dragons have to match the Kongs?

 Yes.
-That's what the color coding means.
 Where you see a color match, that means a suit match.

 (Any Like Numbers #2)